Problems on Track Runners: Abstract

 \section{Abstract}

-Consider the unit circle $C$ and a circular arc $A$ of length $\ell=|A| < 1$.
-It is shown that there exists $k=k(\ell) \in \NN$, and a schedule for $k$ runners with $k$ distinct but constant speeds so that at any time $t \geq 0$, at least one of the $k$ runners is \emph{not} in $A$.
+Consider the circle $C$ of length 1 and a circular arc $A$ of length $\ell\in (0,1)$.
+It is shown that there exists $k=k(\ell) \in \NN$, and a schedule for $k$ runners along the circle with $k$ constant but distinct positive speeds so that at any time $t \geq 0$, at least one of the $k$ runners is \emph{not} in $A$.

+On the other hand, we show the following.
+Assume that $k$ runners $1,2,\ldots,k$, with constant rationally independent (thus distinct) speeds $\xi_1,\xi_2,\ldots,\xi_k$, run clockwise along a circle of length $1$, starting from arbitrary points.
+For every circular arc $A\subset C$ and for every $T>0$, there exists $t>T$ such that all runners are in $A$ at time $t$.